Montgomery County, Ohio

-Montgomery County is located in the southwestern portion of the U.S. state of Ohio.
-As of the 2020 census, the population was 537,309, making it the fifth-most populous county in Ohio.
+Montgomery County is in the southwestern part of the U.S. state of Ohio.
+At the 2020 census, the population was 537,309, making it the fifth-most populous county in Ohio.
 The county seat is Dayton.
-The county was named in honor of Richard Montgomery, an American Revolutionary War general killed in 1775 while attempting to capture Quebec City, Canada.
-Montgomery County is part of the Dayton, Ohio Metropolitan Statistical Area.
+The county was named in honor of Richard Montgomery, an American Revolutionary War general, who was killed in 1775 while attempting to capture Quebec City, Canada.
+Montgomery County is part of the Dayton, Ohio, Metropolitan Statistical Area.

 Geography

-According to the United States Census Bureau, the county has a total area of 464 sqmi, of which 462 sqmi is land and 2.8 sqmi (0.6%) is water.
+The county has a total area of 464 sqmi, of which 462 sqmi is land and 2.8 sqmi (0.6%) is water.